Background and History

 In 1922, the production of Lincoln Cents only took place at the Denver Mint facility.
 The Philadelphia and San Francisco Mints, which would have usually produced the denomination, were focused on striking silver dollars which had been reintroduced in the previous year.
 This resulted in the Denver Mint carrying the sole responsibility for maintaining the supply of freshly minted cents.

-During any other year, these cents struck at the Denver Mint without the “D” mint mark would have escaped identification since it would have been naturally assumed that the coins were struck at the Philadelphia Mint, which did not place a mint mark on the coins.
-However, since the Denver Mint was the only facility producing cents during the year, identification of the variety was possible.
+In any other year, these cents struck at the Denver Mint without the “D” mint mark would have escaped identification.
+It would have been naturally assumed that the coins were simply products of the Philadelphia Mint, which did not place a mint mark on their coins.
+However, this year both the Philadelphia and San Francisco Mints did not produce cents as they were focused on the production of the large amount of silver dollars required under the Pittman Act.
+Since the Denver Mint was the only facility producing cents during the year, identification of the variety was possible.

 Key Date Coin Mintage